 Is business insurance compulsory for recruitment agencies in Australia?

-Business insurance is not legally compulsory for all recruitment agencies in Australia.
-However, most corporate clients require agencies to hold professional indemnity insurance and public liability cover before engaging them.
-The RCSA also encourages members to maintain appropriate insurance.
-In practice, it is very difficult to win client contracts without PI cover.
+Workers compensation is mandatory if you employ staff (including temporary workers where you are the legal employer).
+PI insurance is not legislated for all agencies, but most corporate clients require PI and public liability cover before engaging a recruitment firm.
+The RCSA also expects members to maintain appropriate insurance.
+In practice, winning client contracts without PI cover is very difficult.

 How much does business insurance cost for a recruitment agency?

-For a sole recruitment consultant doing permanent placements, PI and public liability cover typically costs $800 - $2,500 per year.
-A comprehensive package including PI ($1M), cyber liability, management liability, and statutory liability for a small agency may cost $3,000 - $8,000+ per year.
-Temporary staffing agencies typically pay more due to employer's liability exposure.
-Premiums vary based on services, revenue, and claims history.
+A solo consultant doing permanent placements can expect PI and public liability cover to cost roughly $900 to $2,800 per year.
+A comprehensive package for a small agency - including PI ($1M), cyber liability, management liability and statutory liability - may range from $3,500 to $9,000 per year.
+Labour hire firms typically pay more because of employer liability exposure.
+Premiums vary based on services, revenue and claims history.

-Do temp agencies need different insurance than permanent placement agencies?
+Do temp agencies need different insurance than permanent placement firms?

 Yes.
-Temporary staffing agencies and labour hire firms typically need additional cover because they may be the legal employer of placed workers.
-This creates exposure for employer's liability, workplace health and safety obligations, and worker conduct.
-Temp agencies generally pay higher premiums and need higher cover limits than agencies doing only permanent placement.
+Labour hire and temporary staffing agencies generally need broader cover because they may be the legal employer of placed workers.
+This creates obligations for workers compensation, workplace health and safety and Fair Work compliance.
+Temp agencies typically pay higher premiums and need higher cover limits.

 Am I liable if a candidate I placed causes loss to a client?

-You may be liable if the client can show that your screening, reference checking, or representation of the candidate was negligent.
-For example, if you failed to check references that would have revealed a relevant issue, or if you misrepresented the candidate's qualifications.
+You may be liable if the client can demonstrate that your screening, reference checking or representation of the candidate was negligent.
+For instance, if you failed to check references that would have revealed a relevant issue, or if you overstated the candidate's qualifications.
 Your liability depends on what checks you agreed to perform and whether you exercised reasonable care.

 Do I need cyber insurance for my recruitment agency?

-Cyber liability insurance is worth considering for every recruitment agency.
-Agencies hold large volumes of sensitive candidate data - CVs, identification documents, salary information, and reference reports.
-The Privacy Act 2020 requires mandatory breach notification for serious breaches.
-A data breach can be costly to manage and can damage your agency's reputation.
+Cyber liability cover is worth considering for every recruitment agency.
+Agencies hold large volumes of sensitive candidate data - CVs, identification documents, salary details and reference reports.
+The Privacy Act 1988 requires notification of eligible breaches.
+A data breach can be costly to manage and can damage your agency's reputation with both clients and candidates.

-No. workers compensation covers personal injury costs for anyone injured in Australia, including temporary workers you place.
-However, ACC does not cover professional negligence claims, screening failure claims, discrimination complaints, data breaches, business interruption, or legal defence costs.
+No. Workers compensation covers workplace injuries to employees and placed workers.
+It does not cover professional negligence claims, screening failure claims, discrimination complaints, data breaches, business interruption or legal defence costs.
 Business insurance covers the risks that workers compensation does not.

-Agencies involved in international recruitment face additional risks and compliance obligations under the Immigration Act 2009 and the Accredited Employer Work Visa scheme.
-Mismanagement of immigration processes can result in significant fines and reputational damage.
-Ensure your PI policy covers immigration-related advisory services if you offer them.
+Agencies involved in international recruitment face additional risks and compliance obligations under the Migration Act 1958 and the employer-sponsored visa framework.
+Mismanagement of migration processes can result in significant fines and reputational damage.
+Ensure your PI policy covers migration-related advisory services if you offer them.

-Can I get insurance if I specialise in a high-risk industry?
+Can I get insurance if I recruit for high-risk industries?

-Yes, most providers can cover agencies recruiting for high-risk industries (construction, healthcare, financial services), though premiums may be higher.
+Yes.
+Most providers cover agencies recruiting for construction, healthcare, mining, financial services and other high-risk sectors, though premiums may be higher.
 Placing candidates in safety-critical or regulated roles increases your liability if screening is inadequate.
-Be upfront about the industries you serve and ensure your policy covers them.
 A broker can help find appropriate cover for specialist recruitment.

 Ready to Compare Business Insurance for Recruitment Agencies?